Terrance Walton on Helping Tomorrow’s Leaders Recruit More Reps

 When did you discover MLM, and what was your first two years like?

 As I mentioned, I discovered MLM after the mortgage company I worked for shut down its branches and eventually went out of business altogether.
-My first two years in network marketing / MLM were the worst.
+My first two years in network marketing and MLM were the worst experience I have ever had.
 I say this because I thought I was this hot to trot sales guy who could sell anyone and anything.

 I honestly couldn’t stress just how wrong I was about that.
 It took me much longer than two years to realize that I needed to develop additional skills to increase my value so I could offer that same value to others.